Language Models as Continuous Self-Evolving Data Engineers: Methodology

 \section{Methodology}

-Figure \ref{fig:overview} illustrates an overview of our approach, which begins with a small seed dataset.
-The model then generates instruction data and preference data through a data pipeline.
-These data are used to optimize the model via Negative Log-Likelihood (NLL) and Maximum Likelihood Estimation (MLE).
-The resulting model is then employed as the starting point for the next iteration.
+Figure \ref{fig:overview} illustrates an overview of our approach.
+Starting with a small seed dataset, the model generates instruction data and preference data through the pipeline, which is used to optimize the model via Negative Log-Likelihood (NLL) and Preference-driven Likelihood Ratio (PLR).
+The resulting model serves as the starting point for the next iteration.
 By repeating this cycle, the model’s overall performance is continuously improved.